-Our mission is to kill silence and save lives by breaking the taboo surrounding mental health.
+Our mission is to kill silence and save lives by breaking the taboo surrounding mental health and suicide prevention.

-By promoting awareness on mental health and suicide prevention we save lives!
+By promoting awareness, education, and resources on mental health and suicide prevention we save lives!

 Founder & Director

 Serena Sun is the Founder and Director of Breaking Taboo.
-An advocate for mental health and a champion for the human potential, Serena believes in what she refers to as “humanizing humans”.
+An advocate for mental health, a believer in the power of empathy, and a champion for the human potential, Serena practices what she refers to as “humanizing humans”.

-After losing more than one friend to suicide, she committed herself to educating people about suicide prevention.
+After losing several friends to suicide, and understanding what it is to go through depression as an adolescent, Serena committed herself to educating people about mental health and suicide prevention.
 First by conducting seminars on middle school, high school and college campuses and then by creating a non-profit organization.

 Through Breaking Taboo, she combines her degree & background in psychology, personal development, entrepreneurship, her experience in film, and her many years of philanthropic work to create unique and powerful change.

-Serena is trained in Suicide Assessment and has worked with at risk youth in areas of life skills development, creative therapy, and anti-prejudice training.
-She is also a multi-certified life coach and mental health & wellness coach, and holds internationally accredited certifications in CBT- Cognitive Behavioral Therapy and NLP- Neuro Linguistic Programming.
+As a mental health professional, Serena is trained in Suicide Assessment and has worked with children and adolescents in areas of life skills development, creative therapy, and anti-prejudice training.
+She is also a multi-certified life coach and mental health & wellness coach.
+She is trained in numerous personal development techniques and holds internationally accredited certifications in CBT- Cognitive Behavioral Therapy and NLP- Neuro Linguistic Programming.

 Serena is both active in the mental health field and an advocate for the creative arts as therapeutic expressions of the self.
-She is a recipient of the 25th annual Los Angeles Music Awards.
-She has a background in music- specifically concert piano and voice- and enjoys giving back the gift of creativity and the arts- thus honoring “that which makes us feel alive”.
-She has also worked on various film sets both in front of and behind the camera, is a former model, and enjoys writing and literature.
+She believes in honoring “that which makes us feel alive”.
+She enjoys exploring the human psyche and emotions through creative avenues.
+She has a background in music- specifically concert piano and voice- and is a recipient of the 25th annual Los Angeles Music Awards.
+She gives back her artistic gifts by teaching music part time to her students aged three to seventy-three.
+Serena is a former model with a background in theatre performance, acting and film, and has worked on various film sets both in front of and behind the camera.
+She enjoys writing and literature.
 She is currently finishing her first novel and book of poetry.

-A true humanitarian, Serena has continuously volunteered for decades since the age of thirteen, in animal shelters, hospitals, nursing homes, and homeless food drives.
+As a humanitarian, Serena has participated in a lifetime of volunteer work since the age of thirteen, for animal shelters, hospitals, nursing homes, and homeless food drives.

 As far as mental health and suicide prevention, Serena advocates, “In order to truly change such issues, we must first break the taboo surrounding it.”

-For media, booking public speaking seminars, interviews, podcasts and life coaching inquires, contact Serena.
+For media, booking public speaking seminars, interviews, podcasts, or coaching inquires, contact Serena.